xdan/jodit/src/core/async/README.md

 jodit.destruct();
 ```

-This kind of code will throw an error.
-At the moment the function is called, the editor will already be destructed.
+This code will throw an error because, at the moment the [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) function is called,
-You can independently monitor such operations.
+the editor has already been destructed.
+To avoid such errors, you need to handle the operations independently.

-For example like this:
+One way to handle it is by using the `beforeDestroy` event:

 ```js
 const timeout = setTimeout(() => {